 Lights On! pays for minor auto repairs

-Through the Lights On! program, police officers stopping cars for lights equipment violations (broken headlight, tail light, brake light or turn signal) can offer a solution to those who can’t afford repairs.
-While officers may still issue a citation for the equipment violation, the police also can provide drivers with Lights On! vouchers redeemable for free repairs of broken lights at any of the eight Twin Cities Bobby and Steve’s Auto Worlds.
+Through the Lights On! program, police officers stopping cars that have problems with their lights (headlights, tail lights, brake lights or turn signals) can offer a solution to those who can’t afford repairs.
+Those officers can offer drivers a Lights On! vouchers that is redeemable for free repairs at any of the eight Twin Cities Bobby and Steve’s Auto Worlds.